Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 10 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 10 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 161 of Meeus index or 1114 from Brown series.

 The length of the current synodic month is 1 hour and 8 minutes shorter than the mean synodic month length.
 It is 5 hours and 1 minute longer compared to 21st century's shortest synodic month length.

-Moon is at apogee at 10:52.
-It is 12 days after previous perigee on 10 January 2013 at 10:26 in ♑ Capricorn.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 16 days, until point of next perigee on 7 February 2013 at 12:09 in ♑ Capricorn.
+Moon is at apogee at 10:52 about 12 days since last perigee on 10 January 2013 at 10:26 in ♑ Capricorn the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 16 days until point of next perigee on 7 February 2013 at 12:09 in ♑ Capricorn.

-1 day after descending node on 21 January 2013 at 01:19 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 12 days, until the lunar orbit crosses from South to North in ascending node on 4 February 2013 at 02:14 in ♏ Scorpio.
+1 day after descending node on 21 January 2013 at 01:19 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from South to North in ascending node on 4 February 2013 at 02:14 in ♏ Scorpio.

-12 days since the previous standstill on 9 January 2013 at 15:22 in ♐ Sagittarius when the Moon has reached South declination of ∠-20.879°, the lunar orbit is extending northward over the next day to face maximum declination of ∠20.816° at the point of next northern standstill on 23 January 2013 at 05:12 in ♊ Gemini.
+12 days since the last southern standstill on 9 January 2013 at 15:22 in ♐ Sagittarius when the Moon has reached South declination of ∠-20.879° the lunar orbit is extending northward over the next day to face maximum declination of ∠20.816° at the point of next northern standstill on 23 January 2013 at 05:12 in ♊ Gemini.

 In 4 days on 27 January 2013 at 04:38 in ♌ Leo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.